ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 until you arc able to support a wife.
 Never 1
 speak evil of any one.
 Be just before you j
 are generous.
 Keep yourself innoceut, if you &#x27;
 would be happy.
-Head over the
+Head over the a
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_chitlinstrut_ver01:data:sn84026925:00295862749:1873100201:0386/pct:28.311518,72.676159,17.617801,15.815725/!600,600/0/default.jpg"/>
 </td>